 - Add your salt, oregano, and basil.
 Stir until mixed.

 - Roll out into a pizza shape and put your toppings on it.
+It also fits a cookie sheet perfectly.

 - Bake at 400 degrees for about 12-15 minutes.
 Check on it and take it out when it’s to your preference.